xmidt-org/docs/content/docs/operating/troubleshooting.md

 ## Event Errors
 - Problem: Caduceus is not receiving events.
-  - Solution: Update the talaria yaml with the correct information.
+  - Solution: Update the Talaria yaml with the correct information.

     ```yaml
     eventMap: